×

 • Domestic Flights: Ideal for quick travel between coasts, with airlines like Sansa and Green Airways offering flights to popular destinations.

 • Public Transport: Buses are affordable but slow.
-Shuttle services like Interbus offer a convenient alternative.
+Shuttle services like Interbus offer a more convenient alternative for point-to-point travel.

-• Rideshare & Taxis: Uber is available in San José, but taxis are common throughout the country.
-Always confirm prices before riding.
+• Rideshare & Taxis: Uber is available in the San José area.
+Official red taxis are common throughout the country — always confirm the price before getting in.

-• Boat Transfers: If you’re traveling to remote beach towns or islands such as Tortuguero or Drake Bay, boat transfers are often the best option.
+• Boat Transfers: For remote beach towns or islands like Tortuguero or Drake Bay, boat transfers are often the best (or only) option.

 Top Places to Visit